 This is the approach I use now and recommend to most people:

-- Step 1: AI generates a complete first draft based on a detailed prompt
+- AI generates a complete first draft based on a detailed prompt

-- Step 2: A human editor reviews for accuracy, readability, tone, and adds personal experience
+- A human editor reviews for accuracy, readability, tone and adds personal experience

-- Step 3: Add examples, data, visuals, and internal links
+- Add examples, data, visuals and internal links

-Result: About 60 to 70% time savings compared to writing from scratch, with 100% of the quality you’d expect from a human-written piece.
+Result: About 60% to 70% time savings compared to writing from scratch, with the quality you would expect from a human-written piece.

 Results after 8 months: